roboplc/roboplc/README.md

   more safe real-time locking, disable the crate default features and enable either `locking-rt` or `locking-rt-safe`. **This is important for real-time applications and must be enabled manually**.

-* If [RVideo](https://crates.io/crates/rvideo) is used, the crate locking policy must be manually adjusted.

-* If [RFlow](https://crates.io/crates/rflow) is used, the crate locking policy must be manually adjusted.

 * As [RTSC](https://crates.io/crates/rtsc) components are lock-agnostic, which requires to specify generic locking types, the modules [`channel`],